hanwenzhang123/front-end-interview/javascript/README.md

   // Handle lack of feature
 }
 ```

-[Modernizr](https://modernizr.com/) is a great library to handle feature detection.

 **Feature Inference**

 Feature inference checks for a feature just like feature detection, but uses another function because it assumes it will also exist, e.g.: